elastx/elx-docs/content/en/docs/dbaas/guides/backup-and-restore-cli.md

 ## PostgreSQL
 ### Backup
 The client we are using in this guide is `pg_dump` which is included in the PostgreSQL client package.
+It is recommended to use the same client version as your server version.

 The basic syntax and an example to dump a PostgreSQL database with the official tool `pg_dump` is shown below.
 To connect and authenticate with a remote host you can either specify this information either with options, environment variables or a password file.